Frequently Asked Questions

 - What steps should students take to be sure they are in compliance with policy?

 What is the First Step if I Think I Have an Invention to Disclose to the University or a Project Sponsor?

+View this Step by Step guide to get started.
 If you believe you may have intellectual property to disclose, contact us so we can provide guidance with respect to the disclosure, evaluation, and the protection process.